S-Vilka/Luku/README.md

 The project is implemented in Java using Maven and supports **localization** in English, Russian, and Urdu.

-Luku was developed as part of a second-year Software Engineering course at Metropolia University of Applied Sciences.

 ## Features
 - Manage reservations (create, update)
 - Manage users (register, update)